 Shining in the Darkness is a fun dungeon hack RPG for the SEGA Genesis that is relatively obscure, probably because very few Genesis gamers are fans of this style of RPG, and fans of hack 'n' slash RPGs on the PC wouldn’t have been exposed to it.
 Thanks to emulators (and this review, of course ;)), PC gamers can now experience another forgotten RPG gem. |

-While Shining in the Darkness may be the precursor to much more popular Shining Force strategy/RPG series, it’s a very different kind of game.
+While Shining in the Darkness may be the precursor to the much more popular Shining Force strategy/RPG series, it’s a very different kind of game.
 The premise is basic: Thornwood used to be a peaceful kingdom until the evil Dark Sol came and abducted Princess Jessa and Sir Mortred, one of the king’s most trusted knights.
-You, the only son of Mortred, must journey deep into Dark Sol’s labyrinth with two friends to rescue the abducted and defeat Dark Sol.
+You, Mortred's only son, must journey deep into Dark Sol’s labyrinth with two friends to rescue the abducted and defeat Dark Sol.

-Intuitive interface, creative monsters, and fun battles make Shining in the Darkness a fun dungeon crawl that should appeal to fans of PC-style hack ‘n slash.
-It’s not overly complex, but it provides enough challenge to give you the satisfaction of killing a boss monster or Dark Sol himself.
-The game has 10 levels (some with 2 floors) that require mapping, but are not too large that you will get lost in.
+Intuitive interface, creative monsters, and fun battles make Shining in the Darkness a fun dungeon crawl that should appeal to fans of PC-style hack 'n' slashers.
+It’s not overly complex but does provides enough challenge to make killing a boss monster or Dark Sol himself a rewarding experience.
+The game's levels require mapping, but are not so large as to get lost inside.
 The game is longer than an average RPG on the console, but not as difficult as similar games on the PC (say, the Eye of the Beholder series).
-If you’re looking for a fun, challenging, but not very difficult dungeon crawl, check out this forgotten classic on the console.
+If you’re looking for a fun, moderately challenging dungeon crawl, check out this forgotten classic on the console.
 Highly recommended!

 Reviewed by: Underdogs